-which, among other thanks, thank the viewer for watching/reading/playing.
+Closing Credits which among other thanks, thank the viewer for watching/reading/playing.
 Can address the viewer directly in second person ("Thanks to...
-YOU"), or refer to them in the third person ("Thanks to all our viewers/everyone who read my comic/etc.") Sometimes also the last element in Special Thanks
+YOU"), or refer to them in the third person. ("Thanks to all our viewers/everyone who read my comic/etc.") Often seen as part of a work's Grand Finale, though it is not limited to such.
+It might also be an Every Episode Ending, especially if the show uses Fake Interactivity.
+This is sometimes also the last element in Special Thanks.

 - One of the last Azumanga Daioh strips had the girls going to Yukari and thanking her for being their teacher.
 However, the actual "Thank You" panel showed the girls facing toward the reader, subtly thanking them as well.

-- The very final shot in Puella Magi Madoka Magica is this◊ "Thank you for watching" artwork.
+- The very final shot in Puella Magi Madoka Magica is a "Thank you for watching" artwork.

 - Neon Genesis Evangelion inverts this with the infamous congratulatory scene at the end.
 What exactly you are being congratulated for is all up to you, though.
 Perhaps for making it through the show.

 - In episode 167 of Gintama, Gintoki becomes nostalgic about 8-bit video games and mentions how touched he was when he saw the words "you" in the credits at the end of the game.